 Futterumstellung bei Hunden mit chronischer Nierenerkrankung (CNE)

-Feeding changes in dogs with chronic kidney disease (CKD)
+Change of feed in dogs with chronic kidney disease (CNE)

-If your dog has chronic kidney disease, the vet will in most cases recommend changing the food to a kidney diet .
-CKD is a slow but unstoppable decline in kidney function that progresses over months and years.
+If your dog has chronic kidney disease, the vet will in most cases advise you to change the food to a Kidney diet to switch.
+CNE is a slow but over months and years unstoppable progressive decline in Kidney function.
 Unfortunately, this is incurable.

 Published: 11.11.2019